Swarnima/Abstract-File-System/tutorial/aws-account-creation.md

 ### Account created successfully

-Once a support plan is selected the account creation is completed.
-AWS offers some videos to get an understanding of AWS services.
+Once a support plan is selected an account creation is complete.
+AWS offers some 10 minutes videos to get an understanding of each AWS service.

-\TODO{inlcude the video links here}
+These videos are available at https://aws.amazon.com/getting-started/tutorials/

 ## AWS Free Tier vs. Regular costing